 Several groundwater models have been constructed within the Wambo area to simulate the stresses on the groundwater environment from mining activities i.e. Wambo, Mt Thorley Warkworth and Hunter Valley Operations (HVO) models.
-The most recent modelling prepared for WCPL is based on the HydroSimulations (2016a) model that was developed as part of the groundwater assessment for the South Bates Underground Mine Modification (MOD 12) application (HydroSimulations, 2016a) and was subsequently used for the South Bates Extension Modification (Modification 17 in July 2017) (HydroSimulations 2017).
+The most recent modelling prepared for WCPL is an updated model for the Wambo mine complex (SLR, 2022) based on the HydroSimulations (2019) model that was originally developed as part of the groundwater assessment for the South Bates Underground Mine Modification (MOD 12) (HydroSimulations, 2016a) application and was subsequently used for the South Bates Extension Modification (Modification 17) (HydroSimulations 2017), and the United-Wambo Open Cut EIS (AGE, 2016).

-The model extends 19 km from west to east and 16 km from south to north, covering an area of approximately 300 km.
-Sixteen model layers represent the stratigraphic section of the Wambo area, as indicated in Table 10 (HydroSimulations, 2016a).
+The model extends 20 km from west to east and 23 km from south to north, covering an area of approximately 400 km.
+Thirty model layers represent the stratigraphic section of the Wambo area, as indicated in Table 4 SLR (2022).